SkelliBoi/Humble-Warden/README.md

 ## Optional Mods

-There are some optional mods that you can turn off if you don't want them (Skip the Fade, Skip Ostagar).
+There are some optional mods that you can turn off if you don't want them (Skip the Fade, Skip Ostagar, etc).
 Just uncheck the checkmark next to them to turn them off.